Markowitz model: Choosing the best portfolio

 R1 is the risk-free return, or the return from government securities, as those securities are considered to have no risk for modeling purposes.
 R1PX is drawn so that it is tangent to the efficient frontier.
 Any point on the line R1PX shows a combination of different proportions of risk-free securities and efficient portfolios.
 The satisfaction an investor obtains from portfolios on the line R1PX is more than the satisfaction obtained from the portfolio P. All portfolio combinations to the left of P show combinations of risky and risk-free assets, and all those to the right of P represent purchases of risky assets made with funds borrowed at the risk-free rate.

 In the case that an investor has invested all their funds, additional funds can be borrowed at risk-free rate and a portfolio combination that lies on R1PX can be obtained.
 R1PX is known as the Capital Market Line (CML).
 This line represents the risk-return trade off in the capital market.
 The CML is an upward sloping line, which means that the investor will take higher risk if the return of the portfolio is also higher.
-The portfolio P is the most efficient portfolio, as it lies on both the CML and Efficient Frontier, and every investor would prefer to attain this portfolio, P. The P portfolio is known as the Market Portfolio and is also the most diversified portfolio.
-It consists of all shares and other securities in the capital market.
+The portfolio P is the most efficient portfolio, as it lies on both the CML and Efficient Frontier, and every investor would prefer to attain this portfolio, P. The P portfolio is known as the Market Portfolio and is generally the most diversified portfolio.
+It consists of essentially all shares and securities in the capital market (either long or short).
+The Market Portfolio would not include a specific security if the correlation between the portfolio and the security is zero with negative return (gambling), or if the correlation is one (whichever has lower return would not warrant investment).

 In the market for portfolios that consists of risky and risk-free securities, the CML represents the equilibrium condition.
 The Capital Market Line says that the return from a portfolio is the risk-free rate plus risk premium.
 Risk premium is the product of the market price of risk and the quantity of risk, and the risk is the standard deviation of the portfolio.